Suleiman the Magnificent: Relationship with Hurrem Sultan

-Suleiman was infatuated with Hurrem Sultan, a harem girl from Ruthenia, then part of Poland.
+Suleiman fell in love with Hurrem Sultan, a harem girl from Ruthenia, then part of Poland.
 Western diplomats, taking notice of the palace gossip about her, called her "Russelazie" or "Roxelana", referring to her Ruthenian origins.
 The daughter of an Orthodox priest, she was captured by Tatars from Crimea, sold as a slave in Constantinople, and eventually rose through the ranks of the Harem to become Suleiman's favorite.
 Hurrem, a former concubine, became the legal wife of the Sultan, much to the astonishment of the observers in the palace and the city.
 He also allowed Hurrem Sultan to remain with him at court for the rest of her life, breaking another tradition—that when imperial heirs came of age, they would be sent along with the imperial concubine who bore them to govern remote provinces of the Empire, never to return unless their progeny succeeded to the throne.

+Hurrem was the first Ottoman woman to directly take part in state affairs of the Ottoman Empire and she acted as an advisor to Suleiman in taking decisions.
+She used to sign documents in his absence, attended Imperial council meetings, held meetings with Grand Viziers and ministers to discuss regarding state affairs, controlled the appointments and even removal of ministers, grand vizier and even the Sheikh-ul-Islam from office and corresponded with ambassadors and Foreign rulers, particularly with Sigismund II Augustus.
+She played a major role in the creation of the Polish-Ottoman alliance.
+Suleiman not only declared her as his legal wife, but also created an Institutionalized title and position for her as the Haseki sultan of the Ottoman Empire, making her as the second most powerful person in the empire after Suleiman.
+Suleiman was completely loyal towards her for rest of his life, and his love for her and his decisions to grant her more powers, made rumors throughout the Ottoman court that the sultan had been bewitched.

 Under his pen name, Muhibbi, Sultan Suleiman composed this poem for Hurrem Sultan:

 Throne of my lonely niche, my wealth, my love, my moonlight.

 My most sincere friend, my confidant, my very existence, my Sultan, my one and only love.

 The most beautiful among the beautiful ...

 My springtime, my merry faced love, my daytime, my sweetheart, laughing leaf ...

 My plants, my sweet, my rose, the one only who does not distress me in this room ...